YINI-lang/YINI-spec/YINI-Specification.md

 ## Preface
 **YINI was designed with a simple idea in mind:** configuration files should be easy for humans to write, read, and understand — without sacrificing structure or future flexibility.
 It aims to stay minimal, yet flexible enough to express a wide range of configuration needs.
+The name *YINI* originates from "Yet another INI", reflecting its inspiration from the traditional INI format.

 That said, there are already many excellent configuration formats out there, and they are great at what they do. **YINI isn't trying to replace them** — it was created to fill a specific niche, and, in all honesty, partly just for the fun of it.